clojia/openset-related-work/docs/index.md

 where z is the encoding of fake image, E(X) is the encoding of real image.

 ### Introduced Additional Data
+Introduce some other data than training set (not generated ones), then do classification.

 #### [Open Set Domain Adaptation by Backpropagation](https://clojia.github.io/independent-research/2018-11-IR-Open-Set-Domain-Adaptation-by-Backpropagation)
 The paper marked unlabeled target samples as unknown, then mixed them with labeled source samples together to train a feature generator and a classifier.
 The objective functions look like: